 Good news for oilseed processors: the plant protein market is heading towards an all-time high.
 A new research study by The Insight Partners projects that plant protein is expected to grow at a CAGR of 6.2% from 2019-2027 to reach a value of 28 million USD by 2027.

 Processors have the potential for high profits as the market expands, but these gains are dependent on meeting specific conditions of the growing consumer demand.
-Let’s look at the driving factors behind plant protein growth and how these factors should guide oilseed processing system design.
+Let’s look at the driving factors behind plant protein growth, oilseed processing system design, and how extrusion technology enhances soy processing.

 Why plant proteins